federico-m-stefanini/BiomJou2018/README.md

 ## How to join splitted  output

-To reduce the size, the original mcmc output object pnet.mcmc was splitted into 20 smaller files, for example pnet.mcmc.p9000.RData.
-To merge pieces into one object you may use the script splitter-merger.R
+To reduce the size, the original object pnet.mcmc was splitted into 20 smaller files, for example one is pnet.mcmc.p9000.RData.
+To merge all pieces into one object, you may use the script splitter-merger.R